Visitor Guildelines & Digital Wavers

-Staff person responsible: see office to confirm who is on duty that day.
-Please let the staff know one week in advance and they will advise the cooks if meals are needed.
+Staff person responsible: see the office to confirm who is on duty that day.
+Please let the staff know one week in advance, and they will advise the cooks if meals are needed.

 During summer programs, visiting family and friends are always welcome as long as it does not impact on maximum numbers already onsite, the cooks, or the work projects.
-Students are responsible to put information on the visitor board, introduce his/her guest at the community circle, provide guests with a tour of the ECOVILLAGE and show them O.U.R.
-ECOVILLAGE procedures for chores, dishwashing, the community process, etc. If they would like a comprehensive tour let us know and the office folks will organize a time/date.
+Students are responsible for putting information on the visitor board, introduce his/her guest to the community circle, provide guests with a tour of the ECOVILLAGE and show them O.U.R.
+ECOVILLAGE procedures for chores, dishwashing, the community process, etc. If they would like a comprehensive tour, let us know, and the office folks will organize a time/date.

 WORK PARTIES happen during the summer – please call or email ahead to confirm O.U.R. schedule

-Skillbuilder classes are primarily for apprentices and participants enrolled in focused educational programs…if someone is wishing to attend a topic class please make this request to the Program Coordinator for the School (check with the office who this is).
+Skillbuilder classes are primarily for apprentices and participants enrolled in focused educational programs…if someone wishes to attend a topic class, please make this request to the Program Coordinator for the School.

 Generally O.U.R.
 Council Meetings (also known as The Heart Circle) are open to folks only if they are planning to be here a minimum of one month.
 If other facilitators/guests/teachers wish to participate, please contact a regular council member in advance of the meeting.